 The RSS Program provides cash assistance to be applied towards the cost of “rent” in assisted living, adult foster care or adult family care homes.
 Acceptance into the RSS program also entitles the individual to Ohio Medicaid’s medical and prescription drug coverage benefits.
 Once the beneficiary is residing in adult foster care or assisted living, they receive room, board, personal care assistance, medication oversight and are able to participate in the recreational and social activities offered by their home provided there is not an additional charge.

 The Residential State Supplement is administered by the Ohio Department of Mental Health and Addiction Services (OhioMHAS), in collaboration with the County Department of Job and Family Services.
-To see a current list of licensed facilities by county, click here.

 One can download the necessary paperwork to begin the application process by visiting the OhioMHAS website.
 Conveniently, Ohio does allow an applicant’s representative to submit their paperwork by fax or secure email.
 Alternatively, one can learn more about the application process by calling OhioMHAS Community Transitions at 1-614-752-9316.